How exactly do you say fork in Italian?

 Il manico della forchetta è fatto di plastica.

-The tines of a fork also have two names: denti, most commonly meaning teeth, and rebbi, tines.
+The tines of a fork also have two names: denti, which usually means teeth, and rebbi, tines or prongs.

-Denti comes from dente and is the word you will hear in the colloquial language.
+Denti comes from dente and is the word you will hear in colloquial speech.

-Rebbi, coming from the singular rebbio, is the most accurate term but it’s very uncommon in the spoken language.
-I only ever found it in books.
+Rebbi, which comes from the singular rebbio, is the most accurate term but it’s very rare in the spoken language.
+I have only found it in books.

 I rebbi di questa forchetta sono tutti storti!